Reading time: 27 minutes

 8. Healthcare Professional (Doctor, Physiotherapist, Nurse)

 India has 0.7 doctors per 1,000 people, against the WHO benchmark of 1 per 1,000.
 This gap is especially severe in semi-urban and rural areas.
-MBBS, BDS, and allied health courses like BPT (Physiotherapy), B.Pharm, and B.Sc.
-Nursing are all strong, stable, and socially impactful careers that will remain in demand regardless of how AI evolves.
+MBBS, BDS, and allied health courses like BPT, B.Pharm, and B.Sc.
+Nursing are strong, stable, and socially impactful careers that will remain in demand regardless of how AI evolves.

 Required Course: MBBS, BDS, BPT, B.Sc.
 Nursing, B.Pharm